RebeccaA79/Pewlett-Hackard-Analysis/README.md

 Utilizing the results above, two additional queries were generated to address the following questions:

+Links to additional tables and queries run:

+[Link to csv file generated to show all current employees, regardless of retirement eligibiity] (Data/current_empl_title_Dept.csv)

+[Link to summary by title of all current employees] (Data/current_empl_title_Dept.csv)

+[Link to table showing percentage of retirees to total current employee population] (Data/Retiring_employees_as_percent_total_cur_employees.png)

- - How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+1. How many roles will need to be filled as the "silver tsunami" begins to make an impact?

+If all employees eligible for retirement choose to retire, there will be 72,458 positions coming available.
+Management will need to determine how many of these positions need to be filled and if any positions can be combined or eliminated.
+With the exception of the Manager position, which is anticipated to only have 2 retirements, all remaining positions are estimated to have close to 30% of current employees retire.

- - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+When comparing the counts of employees eligible for mentorship against the counts of potential open positions, there is a significant disparity in the ratios.
+This leads to an indication that there will not be enough qualified retirees to mentor new hires.
+Management will want to be proactive in the hiring process to ensure the company will maintain sufficient coverage in staff and work.

+[Link to ratio of open positions to retirees eligible mentorship] (Data/Ratio_Open_Positions_to_Eligiible_Mentors.png)